moogacs/docs.buf.build/docs/how-to/iterate-on-modules.md

 $ buf generate
 ```

-Once you're satisfied with the changes, save the change in your VCS (e.g. a Git repository)
+Once you're satisfied with the changes, save the change in your VCS (such as a Git repository)
 like you would with regular code.
 If the module is published to the BSR, you can push a new
 version using the following command: